nicholasmordecai/faux.js/README.md

 ##### Notes To Self

 - If a nested structure is optional, a config should be set to allow that nested property to be or not to be generated
+- Remove uuid & MD5 packages so this package is without any dependencies (big bonus)

 ### Need to write -